 Jason Teteak, the creator of this 3-part course, claims to be an in-the-trenches trainer who knows how ID works from hands-on experience as opposed to “theorists” who lecture on training methods that they have never implemented.

 It comprises 54 training videos, 18 practical assignments, and 18 quizzes, plus some additional material like a 405-page-long learner workbook, so it seems to be a pretty solid curriculum.
-However, some user reviews point out that the author often fails to deliver an engaging learning experience while using slightly outdated material.
+However, some user reviews point out that the author often fails to deliver engaging learning experiences while using slightly outdated material.

 “Finally I have taken an instructional design course that includes practical examples, basically, it includes the what, how, and why.”
 (Rowan L.)